 Japan travel Insurance or travel medical insurance is highly recommended to anyone traveling to Japan, either for business meetings or tourism.
 Travel insurance or travel medical insurance can help protect your health and finances in case something unexpected occurs during your trip.

 On May 17, 2022, the country announced that small, guided group tours will be available for triple-vaccinated tourists from the United States, Australia, Singapore, and Thailand.
-These tours can only be arranged through the Japan Tourism Agency, and private health insurance is required.
+These tours can only be arranged through the Japan Tourism Agency, and private health insurance is required if you participate in them.

 Travel Medical Insurance for Travelers in Japan – FAQs